liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 message boards, and for the shopping cart.
 By providing a message boards application along with all of the other applications, Liferay provides a unique, integrated approach to building sites.
-You can concentrate on building your site while @product_name@ does the integration work for you.
+You can concentrate on building your site while @product@ does the integration work for you.

 Message Boards offers many configuration options.
 They are straightforward to use and are the reason why it's a full-featured forum application for your site.